<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Alternatives to Selling Your Home

 Hiring a new real estate agent, waiting to sell your home, and becoming a landlord are three possibilities to remedy a stalled home sale.
 Other options are less than ideal, but these choices can stop financial bleeding and help avoid foreclosure.
-When considering these last-resort options, getting professional financial and real estate guidance is best.
+When considering these last-resort options, it's best to get professional financial and real estate guidance.

 You might believe you've set the best price already, but it’s time to scrutinize the money trail once again.
 At this point, breaking even is the best option, but getting close to that number is also a good place to be.
-Selling for less than market value is never the best choice, but sometimes, it’s the only solution that works during a constrained time frame or stressed financial situation.
+Selling for less than market value is never the best choice, but sometimes it’s the only solution that works in a constrained time frame or a stressed financial situation.

-There will always be bargain hunters, so prepare for the transaction to occur quickly.
-Individual buyers aren’t the only ones interested in a great deal; real estate investors and companies that buy distressed homes are also ready to make an offer.
+There will always be bargain hunters, so be prepared for the transaction to happen quickly.
+Individual buyers aren’t the only ones interested in a great deal.
+Real estate investors and companies that buy distressed homes are also ready to make an offer.

-Although an additional mortgage seems counterintuitive, a second mortgage could generate cash for homeowners trying to sell because of financial difficulties.
-Home equity loans and refinancing mortgage rates are possibilities, but conferring with a financial professional is recommended.
-At best, another mortgage should be viewed as a quick fix that shouldn’t be depended on to rectify larger issues.
+Although an additional mortgage may seem counterintuitive, a second mortgage could generate cash for homeowners who are trying to sell due to financial difficulties.
+Home equity loans or refinancing your mortgage are options, but it's best to talk to a financial advisor.
+View a second mortgage as a short-term fix, not a solution for long-term problems.

-When your home is worth less than the mortgage, and buyers are nowhere in sight, a cautiously considered short sale could be the answer.
-A "short sale" occurs when a home is sold for less than the amount due on the mortgage, sold as is.
-See What Is a Short Sale?
-A Guide for Military Home Sellers for more details.
+When your home is worth less than the mortgage and buyers are nowhere in sight, a cautiously considered short sale could be the answer.
+A "short sale" occurs when a home is sold for less than the amount due on the mortgage, often with the property sold as is.

-Although it's usually recommended to avoid a short sale, there are advantages to it vs. potnetially going through a foreclosure, especially for a military member concerned about keeing a security clearance.
-The owner’s credit report notes a successful short sale as a pre-foreclosure redemption.
-This may impact the credit score negatively, but the short sale status will change to "discharged" after the sale.
-The owner may apply for another mortgage in about 18 months if all goes well.
+Although it's usually recommended to avoid a short sale, there are advantages to it compared to going through a foreclosure, especially for a military member concerned about maintaining a security clearance.
+The homeowner’s credit report will document a successful short sale as a pre-foreclosure redemption.
+A short sale can negatively impact a credit score, but the status will change to "discharged" after the sale.
+The homeowner may apply for another mortgage in about 18 months if all goes well.

 Federal Housing Finance Agency

 The Federal Housing Finance Agency (FHFA) helps military homeowners with mortgages owned by Fannie Mae or Freddie Mac.
-In 2012, changes were made to address the hardships incurred because of PCS.
+To address hardships from PCS, changes were implemented in 2012.

-• Eligible for a short sale immediately, regardless if current or past due on their existing mortgage.
+• Eligible for a short sale immediately, regardless of whether current or past due on their existing mortgage.

 • Exempt from deficiency judgments from Fannie Mae and Freddie Mac if they receive permission for a short sale from the FHFA.